OrionTH1/QuestMind/README.md

-StudyAI is an innovative and highly personalized learning platform powered by Artificial Intelligence.
+QuestMing is an innovative and highly personalized study platform powered by Artificial Intelligence.
 It allows students to easily choose a subject of interest, and then automatically generates personalized questions tailored to each student's knowledge level.
 The platform offers a dynamic environment where student can practice continuously, improve their understanding, and reinforce key concepts in an efficient and interactive way.

 [![Product Name Screen Shot][product-screenshot]](https://questmind-project.vercel.app/)